victoriacyzhang/Interactive-Lab-Hub/Lab 5/README.md

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)

+> I play the harp, and I think that this libary would be a wonderful tool to create an application where the system acts like a "hand position critique" and buzzes to let the user know every time the hand position is incorrect or the elbow / arm is slacking.
+The similar application would work for piano and some other instruments as well.

 #### Teachable Machines